spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202204.0/products/concrete-products/managing-marketplace-concrete-product.md

 2. In the *Status* pane, select *Concrete Product is online* to make the concrete product online.
 3. Click **Save**.

-To deactivate the product, deselect *Concrete Product is online* to make the concrete product offline.
+To deactivate the product, clear *Concrete Product is online* to make the concrete product offline.

 ## Editing marketplace concrete product details